PROGRAMME LENGTH LLM

 School of Law

 Teaching is organised on a modular basis.
-There are two 12-week semesters, the first beginning at the end of September, the second at the end of January.
+There are two 12-week semesters, the first beginning in the second week of September, the second at the end of January.
 Students can join either in September or January.
 Examinations are held at the end of each semester, in January and May.
-The dissertation is submitted at the beginning of September each year, regardless of start date.
+The dissertation is submitted at the end of August each year, regardless of start date.
 Courses are offered subject to the availability of staff, sufficient enrolment and sabbatical arrangements.

 Normally a 2(i) Honours degree in Law, or another related discipline, or equivalent.